What did the painting on Easter eggs mean? My favorite recipes. Natural dyes for eggs

 The first step in creating any painted eggs

-Wash the raw chicken egg with warm water and dry.
+Wash a raw chicken egg warm water and wipe it off.

-On both sides (opposite), make small holes with a needle.
+Make small holes on both sides (opposite) using a needle.
 Using a medical syringe, extract all contents.

 Rinse the shell, also inside (using a syringe).
 Wipe off.